 Telehealth looks to be heading in the same direction as Billy Bean’s career.
-Not the Money Ball general manager who innovated the use of data and analytics to maximize on-field success but, Billy Bean the great baseball player prospect, that never fulfilled expectations.
+Not the Money Ball general manager who innovated the use of data and analytics to maximize on-field success, but Billy Bean the great baseball player prospect who never fulfilled expectations.

 The Current State of Telehealth